All posts Industry benchmarks · 26 Mar 2026 · 9 min read

 In Germany, Austria, the Netherlands and Belgium, pooled tips paid through payroll are typically treated as wages and attract employer social charges.
 Tips paid out informally and at the stylist's discretion are typically tax-free up to a threshold but the threshold varies by jurisdiction.
 In France, the 2022 réforme exempts service tips paid by card from charges through 2026 for employees earning under 1,6× SMIC; cash tips have always been informal.

 If you are unsure how to record tip revenue, the help article on recording tips walks through three valid setups in nouz.
-For accounting treatment more broadly, our piece on tips and the P&L covers the gross-vs-net question.
+For accounting treatment more broadly, the salon profitability guide covers the gross-vs-net question in context.

 What to do this week